Solway Group

-The Solway Investment Group Limited, is a private international mining and metals group located in Switzerland.
+The Solway Investment Group Limited, (The company is a legal successor of Solway Investment Fund since 2011) is a private international mining and metals group located in Switzerland.
 The Group conducts operations in North Macedonia, Ukraine, Indonesia and Guatemala.

 The company has been accused of various misconducts, including environmental crimes in its operation in Guatemala.
-The company has been involved in suspicious banking transactions.
+The information published resulted from a hacker attack on Solway.
+Subsidiaries have argued that accusations presented in the media are false and out of context.